 - Meaning: to sweat profusely.

 - Use In A Sentence: Can you turn on the air conditioner?
-I am sweating like a pig in here.
+It’s over 80 degrees and I’m sweating like a pig.

 17. Tiger Sweat